 Vermont has no state recording law at all.
 Federal one-party consent rules apply.

 These exceptions matter.
-A roofing contractor in Pennsylvania must use "This call may be recorded for quality assurance" before recording customer calls.
+A contractor in Pennsylvania must use "This call may be recorded for quality assurance" before recording customer calls.
 A Nevada business calling customers needs all-party consent for phone calls but not in-person conversations.

 Call Recording Laws by State: Complete Reference Table